 - Temperature ranges from a low of 51° to a high of 65°.

 - Approximately seven days of rain and 212 hours of sunshine.

 - Average ocean temperature is 57° (wear a full wetsuit).

-February is San Diego Museum Month, when more than 40 museums offer half-price admission.
+February is San Diego Museum Month, when more than 60 museums offer half-price admission.
 Our museums cater to all interest groups.
 For example, we love the San Diego Natural History Museum, Maritime Museum of San Diego, Fleet Science Center, and everything in between.

 Hotel rates start to rise during the second or third week of March in anticipation of spring break, which varies depending on the school.

 You will start to see more people in swimwear on the beaches than in prior months, especially tourists in the water without wetsuits, completely enjoying the ocean.

 - Temperature ranges from a low of 53° to a high of 66°.

-- Approximately 7 days of rain and 262 hours of sunlight.
+- Approximately seven days of rain and 262 hours of sunlight.

 - Average ocean temperature is 58° (locals will wear a full wetsuit).

 Baseball lovers can experience the first game of the season by attending a Padres game at Petco Park in downtown San Diego.
 The seasonal Butterfly Jungle exhibit at San Diego Zoo Safari Park opens for a few short weeks, and the Carlsbad Flower Fields open to the public.
 Learn more about San Diego in March.

 San Diego April weather starts to turn sunnier, and after Easter passes, this is another good shoulder season for hotel rates before the peak season summer months get busy.

 - Temperature ranges from a low of 56° to a high of 67°.

 - Approximately five days of rain and 242 hours of sunlight.

 - Average ocean temperature is 56° to 57° (you’ll see people in spring and full wetsuits).

-The Mission Federal ArtWalk is where more than 300 artists show and sell their work on Little Italy’s streets, where you will find art galleries and quaint restaurants.
-The Carlsbad Flower Fields full of blooming ranunculus will still be open, as will Butterfly Jungle.
+The Mission Federal ArtWalk is where over 300 artists show and sell their work on Little Italy’s streets, where you will find art galleries and quaint restaurants.
+The Carlsbad Flower Fields, full of blooming ranunculus, will still be open, as will Butterfly Jungle.
+Learn more about San Diego in April.